-The Project receives funding under the Columbia River Basin Fish Accords (MOA).
+The Project receives funding under the Columbia River Basin Fish Accords Memorandum of Agreement (MOA).
 The project began in 2009 with the first releases in 2010.
-Much of the efforts under this project to date have been focused on identifying acclimation sites, obtaining permitting for acclimation sites, developing acclimation plans, and working with hatchery program operators and managers to reprogram some production to UCSCSA acclimation sites.
+To date, much of the efforts under the Project have been focused on identifying acclimation sites, obtaining necessary permitting, developing various site plans, and working with hatchery program operators and managers to reprogram a portion of production toward these sites.

-Many of acclimated releases done by this Project were intended to address questions identified by the local resource managers, such as:
+Many of the acclimated releases done by this Project were intended to address questions identified by the local resource managers, such as: